Curriculum

 Location: Warm Springs Indian Health Services Clinic

-By serving the Warm Springs Indian Health Services Clinic, a rural community just east of Mount Hood, you will gain experience in the following areas:
+By serving the Warm Springs Indian Health Services Clinic, a rural community just east of Mount Hood, fellows will gain experience in the following areas:

-• Clinical Efficiency and Autonomy: The fast-paced environment of this clinic hones your skills in prioritizing tasks, managing time effectively, and working independently.
+- Clinical Efficiency and Autonomy: The fast-paced environment of this clinic teaches fellows to prioritize tasks, manage time effectively, and work independently.

-• Vulnerable Populations: This rotation heightens your sensitivity to the unique challenges faced by underserved communities, equipping you to better support such populations throughout your career.
+- Caring for Vulnerable Populations: This rotation heightens the fellows sensitivity to the unique challenges faced by members of this and other underserved communities.

 Evaluation forms and feedback